egpbos/egpbos.github.io/_posts/2024-01-02-jekyll-favicon.md

 From whence did such needs stem?
 Foresooth, from getting me a fancy favicon!
 The default one is unacceptable to a man of my fine tastes, and I'm sure to yours as well, dearest scholar of my humble works.

 Unfortunately, I cannot seem to get it in by simply overriding the `head` include with a appropriate `link` tag, as [suggested here](https://medium.com/@xiang_zhou/how-to-add-a-favicon-to-your-jekyll-site-2ac2179cc2ed) and suggested by common sense as well.
 Perhaps, though, the issue is simply with `jekyll serve` and putting it on GitHub will fix things through the use of a proper HTTP server?
 Let's try it out, together with this post...

+*Edit 5 minutes later:* nope, something else must be wrong, because as you can see, the favicon is still not being picked up... at least on the home page...
+But wait!
+It is in fact there on this very post!
+Did I add it to the wrong include?
+Is `head` not included in all pages?
+Nope, it does seem to be everywhere...
+Then what?
+The other older posts also don't have it, only this favicon page...

+Ok, well, at least something is working.
+Just gotta find the gremlins later.